 I’ve heard similar stories from other virtual lawyers.
 Often, they will move for family reasons but continue to practice back home remotely.
 There’s an entire community on Facebook called Lawyer on the Beach where lawyers talk about workflows and tools that make their virtual lives easier.
 And now that courts across the country have, by force of the pandemic, begun to allow virtual appearances, the feasibility of a mobile law office or fully remote practice has never been higher.

 The idea of running an entirely virtual law firm may sound like a leap—even for those who regularly practice and even litigate through video calls.
 The truth is, my practice is not that different from your average attorney.

-And now that clients are almost universally comfortable with the concept of a virtual practice, my virtual law office brings many benefits and almost no drawbacks.
+And now that clients are almost universally comfortable with the concept of a remote practice, my virtual law office brings many benefits and almost no drawbacks.

 Greater Work Flexibility